 Dr. Seth Frietze holds the Dr. Ronald W. Pero International Research Green and Gold Professorship.
-He performed his postdoctoral training at the University of Southern California and has served as an assistant professor at the School of Biological Sciences at the University of Northern Colorado prior to joining the faculty of the Department of Medical Laboratory and Radiation Science as an assistant professor in 2015.
+He performed his postdoctoral training at the University of Southern California and has served as an assistant professor at the School of Biological Sciences at the University of Northern Colorado prior to joining the faculty of the Department of Biomedical and Health Sciences as an assistant professor in 2015.
 Dr. Frietze is invested in the next generation of scientists, and seeks to train his students to use cutting-edge molecular technologies and to apply basic research skills to address important biomedical questions.

 Research and/or Creative Works